-- For resources directly related to the study of ancient Israel, see the bibliography at the end of this syllabus. - Collins, Billie Jean, Bob Buller, and John F. Kutsko, eds.
+These recommended texts include items of possible interest to students along with items from which course readings may be drawn.
+Students are not required to purchase anything on this list.
+For additional resources related to the study of ancient Israel, see the bibliography at the end of this syllabus.

+Collins, Billie Jean, Bob Buller, and John F. Kutsko, eds.
 The SBL Handbook of Style: For Biblical Studies and Related Disciplines.
 2nd ed.
 Atlanta, GA: SBL Press, 2014.
+An academic style guide based generally on Turabian and used by the Journal of Biblical Literature.